-Offer Upfront Discounts and Flexibility
+Offer Upfront Discounts

 First, they may try to convince you to expand your user base, so more users are interested and “hooked” on the service.
-Then they will upsell and push their more robust edition, so you upgrade from the lower cost version to a more robust (and expensive) edition.
+Then they may upsell and push their more robust edition, so you upgrade from the lower cost version to a more robust and expensive edition.

 Become a Strategic Partner

-All cloud vendors typically try to grow their annual revenue and attach rates by pushing you to adopt additional solutions and products.
-If you start using the Salesforce Sales Cloud product, they will soon ask whether you are interested in Service Cloud and/or Marketing Cloud if they didn’t get you to adopt at the outset.
+All cloud vendors typically try to grow their annual revenue and attach rates through additional cloud adoption.
+For example, if you start using the Salesforce Sales Cloud, they will soon ask whether you are interested in Service Cloud and/or Marketing Cloud if they didn’t get you to adopt it at the outset.

 Strategically Price Support Services